mwickett/squarespace-overlay/README.md

 ## Working

 Now that you have everything, it's time to work.
-This project currently uses a simple approach to running tasks.
-Right now there's a NPM task that watches your CSS and JavaScript files and automatically compiles them to a storage area in this project, `sqs_template`.
-Start up the watch task:
+This project currently uses a a Webpack build system.
+No Gulp or Grunt.
+Webpack watches your CSS and JavaScript source files and continusouly compiles them to their output location in `template`.
+To get started, all you have to do is run Webpack using the start task:

 ```
 npm start